rismm/tp/docs/UserGuide.md

 <br>

 ### Print a help list: `help`
-Print a help list which displays all functions of SuperTracker which the user can then choose to see it's parameters.
+Print a help list which displays all functions of SuperTracker which the user can then choose to see its parameters

 There are 13 different inputs the user can key in after the help list is printed.
 1. `new`: prints the parameters to create a new item